Contractible subshifts: Comparison with other dynamical properties

 \begin{example} There is a sofic $\Z$-shift which is strongly irreducible but not contractible.
 Namely, take alphabet $\{0,1,2\}$ and forbid words $2bw2$ where $w \in \{0,1\}^*$ and $b \equiv \sum_i w \bmod 2$. \qee \end{example}

-\begin{conjecture} On a large class of groups, not every SI SFT is an SFT factor of a contractible SFT. \end{conjecture}
+\begin{question} Which f.g.\ infinite groups $G$ admit a strongly irreducible SFT which is not a factor of a contractible SFT? \end{question}

-As suggested in the beginning of this section, it would be difficult to refute this conjecture even for $\Z^3$.
-Namely, factors of contractible SFTs (even general contractible subshifts) have dense periodic points by Theorem~\ref{thm:ContractibleDPP}, so showing that their SFT factors are SI would imply that SI SFTs have dense periodic points, which is a well-known open problem.
-We suspect, however, that there is a simple way to separate these classes.
+We suspect that ``most'' groups admit such SFTs.
+At present, we do not know even whether the groups $\Z^d$ do, for $d \geq 2$.
+It would be difficult to prove that such SFTs do not exist for $\Z^d$ with $d \geq 3$: factors of contractible SFTs (even general contractible subshifts) have dense periodic points by Theorem~\ref{thm:ContractibleDPP}, so showing that their SFT factors are SI would imply that SI SFTs have dense periodic points, which is a well-known open problem.
+It might be, however, that the classes are easy to separate, although we did not find a construction.